-- STEP 1 Check that the parking brake is set. - STEP 2 Check that the shift lever is set in N. - STEP 3 Firmly depress the clutch pedal. - Turn the engine switch to the "START" position and start the engine. - 1.8 L 4-cylinder (2ZR-FE) engine: The engine will crank until it starts or for up to 25 seconds, whichever is less.
+- Automatic transmission - STEP 1 Check that the parking brake is set. - STEP 2 Check that the shift lever is set in P. - STEP 3 Sit in the driver's seat and firmly depress the brake pedal. - STEP 4 Turn the engine switch to the "START" position and start the engine.

+1.8 L 4-cylinder (2ZR-FE) engine: The engine will crank until it starts or for up to 25 seconds, whichever is less.
 If you turn the engine switch, the engine will keep cranking for about 30 seconds maximum.